nevrome/mobest/docs/basic.md

 | MDS_C1            | dbl  | The coordinate of this sample on dimension 1 of an MDS analysis.<br>See the paper for more details on how this was obtained |
 | MDS_C2            | dbl  | The coordinate of this sample on MDS dimension 2                                                                         |

+These variables are a minimum for a meaningful mobest run and must be known for all samples.
+Samples that are missing information in any of these columns have to excluded from the input data table.

 ## Running mobest's interpolation and search function

+With the input data, both the spatial prediction grid and the samples to inform the ancestry field interpolation, prepared and ready, we can now run `mobest::locate`.
+For that we first have to split and transform the input data into the required data structures.

 ### Building the input data structures

+### Specifying the search sample(s)

 ### Calling `mobest::locate`

 ## Inspecting the computed results

+## Simple permutations (multiple search samples, multiple search time slices)

 <!--